LedgerDomain/idp/rs/idp_core/README.md

     -   Dumb implementations would simply assume that dependency trees can't be incomplete from below (meaning if a Plum is present all its dependencies are present).
     -   Correct implementations would do dependency completeness tracking.
+-   Each PathState should have a "governor" which indicates the specific service process that's used to interact with that PathState.
+E.g. "Branch" for branch operations.
+In general, a service process would effectively offer a specific API at that path.
+Ideally, there would be an API discovery request that a client could make to figure out what's at that endpoint.

 ## To-don'ts (I.e. Done)